 Select Connection Description

-Connection Click to select a previously created connection.
-Tip: Click to open the Connection Manager to create a new connection.
+Connection Click 💌 to select a previously created connection. i Tip: Click 🔤 to open the Connection Manager to create a new connection.

 Select Database and User Description

-Database Click w to select the database to match your SQL statement.
+Database Click voltabase to match your SQL statement.

-Set User Click to select your user name.
+Set User Click 💽 to select your user name.

-- 5. Click to generate index alternatives or click to generate index alternatives and optimize the SQL statement in one step. - 6.
+- 5. Click to generate index alternatives or click W to generate index alternatives and optimize the SQL statement in one step. - 6.
 Benchmark index alternatives with the original SQL statement.
 The Test Run function provides an efficient way to test index alternatives.
-It physically creates the index on the database, runs the SQL statement, and drops the indexes after the test is finished. - i Important: Since indexes are physically created on the database, this process may impact database performance and the performance of other SQL statements. - a.
+It physically creates the index on the database, runs the SQL statement, and drops the indexes after the test is finished. - Important: Since indexes are physically created on the database, this process may impact database performance and the performance of other SQL statements. - a.
 Select the index alternative to test. - b.
-Click Execution statistics display in the Alternatives pane once the test is finished.
+Click .
+Execution statistics display in the Alternatives pane once the test is finished.
 Use the tabs available in the Execution Plan pane to view more information about the index alternative.